Naadix/Calculator/README.md

 # Calculator
-## small project of desktop application for calculator
+## Small project of desktop application for calculator
 ### using SWING for IHM